Macro Manuscript: History and provenance

 Although the manuscript is now considered a single artifact, its three plays were composed as separate manuscripts.
-Along with certain place names scattered throughout the plays, the particular dialects in which the three are written suggest that they originated in the East Midlands, particularly around Norfolk and Suffolk.
+Along with certain place names scattered throughout the plays, the particular dialects in which the three are written suggest that they originated in the East Midlands or East Anglia, particularly around Norfolk and Suffolk.
 The monk Thomas Hyngman transcribed Mankind and Wisdom between 1460 and 1475.
 Along with The Castle of Perseverance, Hyngman's Mankind and Wisdom were acquired by the Reverend Cox Macro of Bury St Edmunds, Suffolk in the early 18th century.
 Macro bound them together somewhat arbitrarily, along with three other non-dramatic manuscripts.
 Early 19th-century owner Henry Gurney separated The Castle, Wisdom, and Mankind from the other manuscripts and bound them together as a collection in a separate volume.
 In August of 1936, Joseph Quincy Adams, the Director of the Folger Shakespeare Library, purchased this manuscript from the antiquarian firm Bernard Quaritch for £1,125 (approximately $5,625).
-The manuscripts had been purchased by Quaritch earlier in 1936 at a Sotheby's auction on March 30th for £440.
+The manuscripts had been purchased by Quaritch earlier in 1936 at a Sotheby's auction on March 30 for £440.

 As drama, the Macro plays remained in relative obscurity until 1823, when William Hone mentioned The Castle of Perseverance in Ancient Mysteries Described.
 The first intensive critical analysis came in 1832 from John Payne Collier in The History of English Dramatic Poetry.
 The three plays were first published together in Furnivall's edition of 1882.